 Nail your follow-up communications.

 After you’ve hosted your event, you may be tempted to start the celebration on such a successful affair.
 But there’s still more to do!
-Your nonprofit needs to follow up with all of the supporters and guests who worked hard to make your gala a success.
+Whether your gala hosted hundreds of guests or was a small affair, no event is over until you’ve followed up with all of the supporters and guests who worked hard to make your gala a success.

 To nail your follow-up communications, consider the following strategies: